tristanphan/framegrab/README.md

 ## Features

+- Save Frame Context Menu (when right clicking on a video)
 - Keyboard Shortcut actions:
     - Download Current Frame
     - Open Current Frame in New Tab
     - Open Current Frame in New Background Tab
         - Same as previous function, except switches back to the current video tab
     - Toggle Speed to 0
         - For videos where this extension may fail, this function sets the video's speed to 0, which simulates pausing without changing the video playback UI
 - Works on Chromium-based browsers, including Google Chrome, Brave, and Microsoft Edge
 - Current Frame window:
     - Download frame with button
     - Copy frame to clipboard by in context (right click) menu

 ## Screenshot